Steering is an essential feature of non-locality in quantum theory

-The intriguing result of \cite{OW} is that while the degree of non-locality in any theory is generally determined by a combination of two factors - the strength of the uncertainty principle and the degree of steering allowed in the theory, \textit{in quantum theory the degree of non-locality is purely determined by the strength of the uncertainty principle alone}.
+The intriguing result of \cite{OW} is that while the degree of non-locality in any theory is generally determined by a combination of two factors - the strength of the uncertainty principle and the degree of steering allowed in the theory, in quantum theory the degree of non-locality for the well-known class of two-player XOR games is purely determined by the strength of the uncertainty principle alone.
 More precisely, \cite{OW} shows that in a two-party Bell scenario, the strength of non-locality in any theory is determined by the uncertainty relations for Bob's measurements acting on the states that Alice can steer to.
-On the other hand in quantum theory, \textit{for all games where the optimal measurements were known}, it is shown that the states which Alice can steer to are identical to the most certain states, so that only the uncertainty relations of Bob's measurements determine the outcome.
-This interesting discovery between the two fundamental properties of quantum theory begs for further investigation to identify if it holds for all two-party Bell inequalities, and whether it can be extended to include multi-party Bell inequalities as well.
-The tremendous difficulty in finding optimal quantum strategies for general non-local games has so far prevented progress in this direction.
+On the other hand in quantum theory, for all XOR games (aka bipartite correlation Bell inequalities) \cite{Tsirelson}, the states which Alice can steer to are identical to the most certain states, so that only the uncertainty relations of Bob's local measurements determine the outcome.